chainguard-dev/edu/content/chainguard/migration/migrating-php.md

 ```

 ### Running the Built-in Web Server
-You can use the built-in PHP web server to preview web applications using a `docker run` with a port redirect.
+You can use the built-in PHP web server to preview web applications using a `docker run` command with a port redirect.

 The following command will run the `php:latest-dev` image variant with the built-in server (`php -S`) on port `8000`, redirecting all requests to the same port on the host machine, and using the current folder as document root: